-But although the recognition of internationalism in recent studies has added vital themes and characters to the study of black history, it has yet to draw them fully into focus.
+But although the recognition of internationalism in recent studies has added vital themes and characters to the study of black history, it has yet to fully draw them into focus.
 There remains a tendency, in discussion of internationalism of any sort, to romanticize the mere presence of transnational connections and to decline to make any more than general comments on their significance.
 With respect to India, we now know quite a lot about the numerous moments of contact between Indians and blacks, but have few conceptual categories through which to understand them.
-This lack is particularly unfortunate because, as I will argue, the desire throughout the twentieth century to analogize blacks in the US to Indians has not been all of a piece but deeply divided.
+This lack is particularly unfortunate because, as I will argue, the desire throughout the twentieth century to analogize blacks in the U.S. to Indians has not been all of a piece but deeply divided.
 Thinkers in both countries have disagreed, sometimes passionately, over whether being black is like being colonized or like being untouchable.
-Once we distinguish between these two strains of the black-Indian analogy we see not only moments of mutual inspiration between US black politics and Indian politics, but moments of bitter contention as well.
+Once we distinguish between these two strains of the black-Indian analogy, we see not only moments of mutual inspiration between U.S. black politics and Indian politics, but moments of bitter contention as well.

 The place to start is with the concept of "caste."
 As a category of analysis, caste has been more fluid than most.
-Nevertheless, despite its long history of semantic shifts, a tradition of European social theory and colonial administrative practice-stretching from the early nineteenth century until at least the late 1960s and including such varied thinkers as G. W. F. Hegel, Max Weber, and Louis Dumont-has cemented a basic notion of caste as the foundational element of an unchanging, non-voluntarist, and hierarchal social system in India.2 In distinction to class, the archetypal form of European social organization, caste has traditionally been taken as a marker of a refusal or inability to engage with the forces of history.
-Although, for obvious reasons, theorizations of caste have historically been centered in Europe, they have had a special relevance in the
+Nevertheless, despite its long history of semantic shifts, a tradition of European social theory and colonial administrative practice-stretching from the early nineteenth century until at least the late 1960s and including such varied thinkers as G. W. F. Hegel, Max Weber, and Louis Dumont- has cemented a basic notion of caste as the foundational element of an unchanging, non-voluntarist, and hierarchal social system in India.2 In distinction to class, the archetypal form of European social organization, caste has traditionally been taken as a marker of a refusal or inability to engage with the forces of history.
+Although, for obvious reasons, theorizations of caste have historically been centered in Europe, they have had a specific relevance in the United States, where the themes of progress, individualism, and equality have animated national political discussions.